2022 U.S. Open Cup: Number of teams by state

 A total of 35 states and the District of Columbia are represented by clubs in the U.S. Open Cup this year.

 States without a team in the Open Cup: Alaska, Arkansas, Delaware, Hawaii, Idaho, Louisiana, Maine, Montana, New Hampshire, North Dakota, Rhode Island, South Dakota, Vermont, West Virginia, and Wyoming.

 Open Cup debuts

-31 teams will be playing in their first Open Cup tournament in 2022.
+31 teams played in their first Open Cup tournament in 2022.